aself101/Clever-Algorithms/README.md

-# Clever Algorithms by Jason Brownlee
+# Clever Algorithms by Dr. Jason Brownlee
 A library for testing various nature inspired algorithms to solve different problem sets.
 All code written in Javascript; to be executed within a Node/Browser environment.